secarrel/rupera-vineyard/README.md

     - Image gallery on Cafe page:
         + The images don't align at the bottom of the page due to the different sized images in the columns I craeted in order to display the images as a gallery.
 I looked at different ways of presenting these images in order to improve the apprearance and UX, but had trouble improving the appearance of the gallery.
 I have left this bug in the website but don't believe it has a notable negative affect on UX.
         ![Cafe Gallery mis-aligned](documentation\read_me_images\cafe_gallery_bug.png)
+    - Text moves around under carousel on home page as images change:
+        + I used DevTools to try to identify the problem.
+It appears that the text has a dependancy of some kind on the carousel images but couldn't work out how to resolve this bug.
+It is more noticable on mobile display than desktop and only happens when certain images run through the carousel.
 ---